brettonw/webgl.js/README.md

     npm link .

 ## YUIDoc
-YUIDoc won me over because JSDoc tried very hard to enforce coding style, and simply wouldn't recognize the structure of my code as classes.
-YUIDoc just reads the comments, so I can structure my code how I
-please:
+YUIDoc only reads the comments, so it doesn't impose any code structure:

     npm install -g yuidoc

+It would be better if I could point it at a single file.

+I also tried:
+* JSDoc, which wanted very specific code structure, and wouldn't bend to my will, and
+* ESDoc, which crashed on my code.

 ### Building a scene
 ...